 I’m doing well and feeling fine!

-To be honest not totally.
-Although I am one of those lucky individuals who is wired happy, grateful, and hopeful, this pandemic has even rocked my world a bit.
+To be honest, not totally.
+Although I am one of those lucky individuals who is wired happy, grateful, and hopeful, this pandemic has rocked my world.

-We have had to deal with a great amount of anxiety, change, loss, and isolation in the last year.
+We have had to deal with a great amount of anxiety, change, loss, and isolation in the last two-plus years.
 It has taken a toll on our minds, hearts, and bodies.
-There is so much work to do with so little time and sometimes less staff, so we push forward as usual.
+There is so much work to do with so little time and lately, less staff, so we push forward as usual.
 Looking ahead, what are we to do?
+This isn’t sustainable and certainly isn’t good for us, our clients, or our organizations.

-Ignoring the signs of stress does not help it go away.
-Forcing ourselves to push forward can cause burnout and that won’t help either.
-To be our best, we need to take a hard look at where we are now and how we really feel.
+Ignoring the signs of stress certainly doesn’t help it go away.
+Forcing ourselves to push forward and not acknowledge it or deal with it, can cause burnout and that’s not helpful either.
+To be our best, we need to take a hard look at where we are now and how we really feel and take time to practice self-care.
 By doing so, we can refresh, refuel, and recharge.

-It is hard to manage employee stress in the middle of this pandemic when nonprofit services and support are crucial.
-It may appear that organizations just need to keep pushing forward without addressing employee morale, health/wellness, engagement, and burnout.
-Eventually though, this will have an adverse effect on your employees and in turn, on your service levels.
+It has been hard to manage employee stress during the lockdown, isolating, keeping our distance from others, and working remotely.
+Now, transitioning back into the workplace brings its own set of emotions and stress.
+We have, and are still, dealing with a pandemic that has brought on the need for more nonprofit services and support for our clients, which are crucial.
+It may appear that organizations just need to keep moving forward without addressing employee morale, health/wellness, engagement, and burnout.
+Sooner or later, most likely sooner, this will have an adverse effect on your employees and in turn, on the organization’s service levels.

 - Build a culture of support and awareness.